 Vietnam’s coastal plain stretches 638 miles in a narrow arch from Vinh (in the former North Vietnam) to Phan Thiet (in the former South Vietnam).
 It is bordered on the east by the blue waters of the South China Sea, or what the Vietnamese refer to as the East Sea, and on the west by the imposing mountains of the Central Highlands.
 In its narrowest reaches in northern Binh Dinh Province, the coastal plain is less than a mile wide.

-In the provinces of central Vietnam, including Quang Ngai and Quang Tin, rice dominates the coastal plain.
-Here the countryside is divided into small plots of rice, with each paddy bordered by four low dikes.
-The square rice paddies, with their diked partitions, have made a checkerboard of the landscape.
+In the provinces of central Vietnam, including Quang Ngai and Quang Tin, rice cultivation dominates the coastal plain.
+Here the countryside is divided into small rice paddies, with each paddy bordered by four low dikes.
+The square paddies, with their diked partitions, have made a checkerboard of the landscape.

-In the Mekong Delta, villages stand on the elevated lands next to dredged waterways or atop the high natural bank lines of rivers.
+In the Mekong Delta, villages are located on the old slurry piles found next to dredged waterways or they sit atop the high natural bank lines of rivers.
 But along the coastal plain, settlement patterns are more haphazard.
-Some villages are located at the mouths of rivers, some have been built next to shallow estuaries, and others lie astride ancient trails.
-Unlike in the Mekong Delta, where the number of suitable village sites is restricted by the availability of elevated land, in the coastal plain there are fewer geographical or environmental limitations on the location of villages.
+Some villages are situated at the mouths of rivers, some have been built next to shallow estuaries, and others lie astride ancient trails.
+Unlike in the delta, where the number of suitable village sites is restricted by the availability of dry land, in the coastal plain there are fewer geographical or environmental limitations on the location of villages.

 In the 1960s and 1970s, the coastal plain was not as densely populated as the Mekong Delta, but it did have more people than the plateau country of the Central Highlands.
 In 1970, the average population density in the coastal districts of Binh Dinh Province stood at 520 people per square mile.
 Another heavily populated coastal district surrounded the imperial city of Hue.